 Gareth McCormack was born in County Tyrone and now lives in County Sligo.
 He has been a professional photographer for 15 years specializing in landscapes and adventure travel.
 Although he has been lucky enough to visit many wild and beautiful places around the world, the Atlantic coast of Ireland is still among his favorite places to shoot.

-'The powerful autumn swells always draw me to coastal locations like Fanad Head Lighthouse [above] for the added drama they lend.
-Also the bogland grasses turn wonderful russet tones throughout the autumn making mountain and bog landscapes a joy to shoot.'
+'The powerful fall swells always draw me to coastal locations like Fanad Head Lighthouse [above] for the added drama they lend.
+Also the bogland grasses turn wonderful russet tones throughout the fall making mountain and bog landscapes a joy to shoot.'

 Mike Brown has been a professional Landscape and Nature photographer for over 20 years.
 He has published 3 books of his work "Ireland's Wildlife - A Photographic Essay" 2002, "Images of Irish Nature" 2006 and "Wild Water, Wild Light - Images of the West Cork Coastline" 2009 and his work has been collected worldwide.
 Among the many awards Mike has won for his work, he was Irish Professional Photographers Association "Photographer of the Year 2003".

-'Killarney National Park is another favourite area of mine to photograph in the autumn.
+'Killarney National Park is another favourite area of mine to photograph in the fall.
 The woodlands can be spectacular there and there are streams and waterfalls all over the area.
-As well as this, the autumn is the time the red deer go into their rut and the stags bellow loudly for a month or so.'
+As well as this, the fall is the time the red deer go into their rut and the stags bellow loudly for a month or so.'

-Now that you know how to photograph autumn, how about a trip to Ireland to try it for yourself?
+Now that you know how to photograph fall, how about a trip to Ireland to try it for yourself?